VCTLabs/vct-smallarm-bsp-platform/README.rst

-  dev     -> Create a kas build virtual environment with managed deps bmap    -> Burn the wic image to sdcard device (default: /dev/mmcblk0) sdcard  -> Build the (wic) sdcard boot target sync    -> Install repolite and use it for cloning workflow deps do      -> Run a cmd following "--" from the sync .env, e.g. "tox -e do -- repolite --show"
+  dev     -> Create a kas build virtual environment with managed deps bmap    -> Burn the wic image to sdcard device (default: /dev/mmcblk0) sdcard  -> Build the (wic) sdcard boot target

   additional environments:
   changes -> [no description]